 5. Appealing Rewards

-Whether building a new app from scratch or looking to leverage an existing app, agencies should keep their eye on these five key features to ensure they’re rolling out apps customers actually want to use.
+Whether building a new app from scratch or looking to leverage an existing app, agencies should keep their eye on these five key features to ensure they are rolling out apps customers want to use.
 Fleet managers can compare their existing offerings with this list: if these features are missing, it’s time to look for a replacement.
 DDS has a range of options that are designed specifically to meet the demands of today’s customers.

 Image Credits: Shutterstock / weedezign